gabrielfalcao/lettuce/docs/reference/terrain.rst

    user@machine:~/projects/some-project$ lettuce

-and notice `terrain.py` will be loaded before anything
+And notice `terrain.py` will be loaded before anything

 .. _lettuce-world:
 world
 ~~~~~

-for the sake of turning easier and funnier to write tests, lettuce
+For the sake of turning easier and funnier to write tests, lettuce
 "violates" some principles of good design in python, such as avoiding
 implicity and using global stuff.

-the "world" concept of lettuce is mostly about "global stuff".
+The "world" concept of lettuce is mostly about "global stuff".

 in practice
 ^^^^^^^^^^^

-imagine a file located somewhere that will be imported by your
+Imagine a file located somewhere that will be imported by your
 application before lettuce start running tests:

 .. highlight:: python